 Cheapism is editorially independent.
 We may earn a commission if you buy through links on our site.

 A generation gap has always existed, but it may be more obvious now than it’s ever been.
 Young adults born after 1997 and Boomers clash often, and both sides blame the other for practically everything, from eating habits to economic woes.
-There are habits that many Gen Zers have, and sometimes it annoys older generations to no end.
-Here are some typical young adult and teen habits that many Boomers just don’t understand.
+Certain Gen Z habits frequently annoy older generations to no end.
+Here are some typical young adult and teen habits that many Boomers don’t understand.

 Job Application by Amtec Photos ((CC BY-SA))

 While older generations tend to value sticking at the same employer for decades, Zoomers prefer to seek new jobs often.
-According to one report, 83% of that generation consider themselves to be job hoppers in order to find a job and company that best aligns with their skills — and of course make more money.
+According to one report, 83% of that generation consider themselves job hoppers, seeking a job and company that best aligns with their skills and offers higher pay.
 For some reason, it seems to rub Boomers the wrong way.

 Avocado Toast on an Avocado Colored Plate With White Dots